pincoin/fastapi-from-dj/README.md

 $ python app/main.py
 ```

-SQLAlchemy 2.0 migration must be considered for consistent development, so you may enable all of SQLAlchemy warings as follows:
+SQLAlchemy 2.0 migration must be considered for consistent development process, so you may enable all of SQLAlchemy future deprecation warnings as follows:

 ```
 $ SQLALCHEMY_WARN_20=1 python -W always::DeprecationWarning app/main.py
 ```

 # Django or FastAPI
-I decided to run Django and FastAPI servers because of the following reasons:
+I decided to run both Django and FastAPI servers because of the following reasons:

 ## Django
 Pros
-* All-in-one framework with a rich of 3rd party libraries in django-ecosystem
+* All-in-one framework with great 3rd party libraries in django-ecosystem
 * Django ORM and Admin page

 Cons